Democrats dream about defeating Mitch McConnell. Can they do it?

 "It's going to be a long slog," said state Rep. Nima Kulkarni, a young progressive who won her Louisville-area seat last year.
 "If Bevin had not continued to keep saying the stupid things he did, he might have won."

-Charles Booker, Kentucky's youngest African-American state representative, announced a week after the gubernatorial election that he is exploring a Senate run against McConnell — a sign that some Kentucky Democrats are not sold on McGrath.
+Charles Booker, Kentucky's youngest African American state representative, announced a week after the gubernatorial election that he is exploring a run against McConnell — a sign that some Kentucky Democrats are not sold on McGrath.

 "There's a lot of people across Kentucky that are ready for something different if they just had the chance to know that it's possible,” Booker said.
 “Turnout is historically low in Kentucky and Kentucky's one of the most disenfranchised states.
 So you really have to engage people and build that infrastructure and inspire folks to do something different.
 And then they'll vote.”

-Note: CORRECTION (Nov.
-25, 10:41 a.m.): An earlier version of this article misspelled the first name of President Obama’s final Supreme Court nominee.
-He is Merrick Garland, not Meritt Garland.